-The Commission's implementation and application of the Merger Regulation is widely regarded as having been highly successful.15 In the 12 years since its adoption, the Merger Regulation has evolved into an integral part of Community antitrust practice.
-Unlike other areas of EU competition law, where few formal decisions have been adopted,16 the Merger Regulation has produced a rich and extensive jurisprudence that provides guidance on a range of issues, including the competitive assessment of a wide variety of transactions affecting a broad array of product and geographic markets.17 Further, the Commission has adopted a pragmatic, open, and informal approach to the Merger Regulation's application.
-Perhaps the most visible manifestation of this approach has been the Commission's use of informal, pre-notification meetings to clarify jurisdictional issues, discuss the scope of notifications, obtain a preliminary understanding of the relevant markets, and consider any procedural questions.
-Commissioner Monti has strongly defended the Commission's achievements:
+The Commission's implementation and application of the Merger Regulation is widely regarded as having been highly successful.
+In the 13 years since it came into force, the Merger Regulation has evolved into an integral part of Community antitrust practice.
+Unlike other areas of EU competition law, where few formal decisions have been adopted, the Merger Regulation has produced a rich and extensive jurisprudence containing guidance on a range of issues,